-Professor Rachael Kohl is a clinical teaching fellow in the University of Michigan Law School's Unemployment Insurance Clinic.
+Professor Rachael Kohl directs the Law School's Workers' Rights Clinic (formerly the Unemployment Insurance Clinic).
 Prior to joining the Law School faculty, Professor Kohl was an attorney with the civil rights and employment law firm of Pitt McGehee Palmer & Rivers, PC.
 She worked on a variety of cases, including the firm's ongoing class action lawsuits against Michigan's Unemployment Insurance Agency.
 As part of her role managing the class actions, she interviewed and reviewed hundreds of individual claimants' cases.
 She also represented many claimants individually to protest and appeal the agency's determinations.
 Additionally, Professor Kohl's practice included handling individual discrimination and retaliation lawsuits based on age, national origin, sex, race, disability, and sexual harassment, as well as violations of the Whistleblower Protection Act, the Family Medical Leave Act, and the Fair Labor Standards Act.
 Prior to joining the firm, Professor Kohl maintained her own practice, which included representing claimants in unemployment hearings alongside the Sugar Law Center for Economic and Social Justice in Detroit.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law